godaddy/gasket/packages/gasket-plugin-service-worker/README.md

 ### Request

-The alternative way to set up the registration script is to access the script off of the Request object when rendering your pages (`req.swRegisterScript`).
+The alternative way to set up the registration script is to access the script when rendering your pages using the [getSWRegisterScript] action.
 You can use this when rendering the index.html for your app, or other server side rendering.